 - Some Internet connections don’t allow you to forward ports.

-When we tried to setup forwarding on our fast, 150 Mbit connection (read more about our test equipment here), it was stunning: Even though everything had been done exactly as it was supposed to, the forwarding didn’t work.
+When we tried to setup forwarding on our fast, 150 Mbit connection (read more about our test equipment here) or wifi cards here, it was stunning: Even though everything had been done exactly as it was supposed to, the forwarding didn’t work.
 We asked in an IT forum how this could be, and got the response that our connection was to “new”, read: The most recent Internet protocol doesn’t support forwarding, at least when using a cable connection.
 It was very annoying: Apparent, the “new generation Internet access” is not meant to be used with P2P file sharing.A VPN will bypass that, too.

 - A lot easier than manual port forwarding.